frychicken/art-IF-icial-Intelligence/README.md

 ## known issues

+>Sometimes, it does not go as expected

+~~for ob > 1 obstacles: sometimes the object just does not go as expected due to the algorithm~~

-> for ob = 3 obstacles: sometimes the object just does not go as expected due to the algorithm
+~~for ob = 3 obstacles: sometimes the object just does not go as expected due to the algorithm~~